 (b) Carrying out awareness-raising, technical assistance and capacity-building activities;

-(c) Developing information materials and guidance documents and translating them into other languages[, such as Arabic, Chinese and Spanish];
+(c) Developing information materials and guidance documents and translating them into other languages;

 (d) Using regional and international cooperation frameworks to disseminate information and raise awareness of and interest in the Convention and the Protocol;

-(e) Creating a pool of experts on the Convention and the Protocol [nominated by the Parties – who stand ready to answer questions or conduct short studies or country visits to facilitate accession and implementation by non-Parties];
+(e) Creating a pool of experts on the Convention and the Protocol;

 (f) Including activities of global interest in the workplans.

-3. [Third priority:] Preparing for accession by non-ECE countries:
+3. Preparing for accession by non-ECE countries:

-27. Option 1 [The third priority objective is to prepare] Option 2 [Prepare] for accession by countries outside the ECE region, through the following actions:
+27. Prepare for accession by countries outside the ECE region, through the following actions such as:

 (a) Developing guidance and/or criteria for the global application of the treaties;